nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/NCCS_SMCE_Bootcamp_Setup/README.md

 ---
 ## Request Access To the NCCS SMCE GL4U JupyterHub

-1. Sign up for an available 3-consecutive week time slot by clicking [here](https://calendar.google.com/calendar/u/0?cid=a2k0Z2lpbWFjMHA0NmpwbmdyanFxYmtxdjBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+**1. Sign up for an available 3-consecutive week time slot by clicking [here](https://calendar.google.com/calendar/u/0?cid=a2k0Z2lpbWFjMHA0NmpwbmdyanFxYmtxdjBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).**
    > Note: Only one educator per 3-week time slot

-2. Once you have the google calendar open, click the create button on the top left then select "Event" as shown below:
+**2. Once you have the google calendar open, click the create button on the top left then select "Event" as shown below:**

 <img src="images/cal_create.png" align="center" alt=""/>

-3. For the Event name, write your frist initial followed by your last name then an underscore followed by GL4U as shown below:
+**3. For the Event name, write your frist initial followed by your last name then an underscore followed by GL4U as shown below:**

 <img src="images/cal_name.png" align="center" alt=""/>

-4. Click on the box next to the clock icon to bring up the calendar and select your desired start date as shown below:
+**4. Click on the box next to the clock icon to bring up the calendar and select your desired start date as shown below:**

 <img src="images/cal_start.png" align="center" alt=""/>

-5. Click on the "All day" box, which will change the end time to a date as shown below:
+**5. Click on the "All day" box, which will change the end time to a date as shown below:**

 <img src="images/cal_allday.png" align="center" alt=""/>

-6. Click on the box to the right of your start date to bring up the calendar and select your desired end date as shown below:
+**6. Click on the box to the right of your start date to bring up the calendar and select your desired end date as shown below:**

 <img src="images/cal_end.png" align="center" alt=""/>

-7. Click on the box to the right of the calendar icon and select "GL4U" as shown below:
+**7. Click on the box to the right of the calendar icon and select "GL4U" as shown below:**

 <img src="images/cal_gl4u.png" align="center" alt=""/>

-8. Click the "Save" button on the bottom right to confirm your SMCE time slot as shown below:
+**8. Click the "Save" button on the bottom right to confirm your SMCE time slot as shown below:**

 <img src="images/cal_save.png" align="center" alt=""/>

-9. If you have to modify your reserved time slot, go to the [GL4U google calendar](https://calendar.google.com/calendar/u/0?cid=a2k0Z2lpbWFjMHA0NmpwbmdyanFxYmtxdjBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ), click on your reserved time slot and select the pencil icon to edit as shown below:
+**9. If you have to modify your reserved time slot, go to the [GL4U google calendar](https://calendar.google.com/calendar/u/0?cid=a2k0Z2lpbWFjMHA0NmpwbmdyanFxYmtxdjBAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ), click on your reserved time slot and select the pencil icon to edit as shown below:**

 <img src="images/cal_edit.png" align="center" alt=""/>

-10. Send a list of up to 30 students, with the following info for each student, to Amanda (amanda.m.saravia-butler@nasa.gov) at least 2 weeks before the start of your 3-week time slot.
+**10. Send a list of up to 30 students, with the following info for each student, to Amanda (amanda.m.saravia-butler@nasa.gov) at least 2 weeks before the start of your 3-week time slot.**

    Information needed from each student to set up accounts:
    > Full name